mohitpai/journey-optimizer.en/help/using/messages/get-started-content.md

 ![](assets/show-read-only.png)

 Advanced parameters are displayed at the bottom of the message pane.
-These parameters are defined by the [system administrator](../start/path/administrator.md) in the [channel surface](../configuration/message-presets.md) (was 'message preset') associated to the message.
+These parameters are defined by the [system administrator](../start/path/administrator.md) in the [channel surface](../configuration/message-presets.md) (i.e. message preset) associated with the message.

 For push notifications, you can display the following parameters: Token, AppID, AppPlatform.